PopovEvgeniy/simpleswfconvertor/readme.txt

 About program modification

-Source code is included in source.zip archive.
+Source code included in source.zip archive.
 It can be compiled under Lazarus 2.2.2 or higher.

 Change log